-Those that have a complaint or that feel aggrieved by the PRIME Project will be allowed to communicate their concerns and/or grievances through an appropriate process.
-The GM, set out below, is to be used in the PRIME Project and will provide an accessible, rapid, fair and effective response to concerned stakeholders especially any vulnerable group who often lack access to formal legal regimes.
+The FSM PRIME and SCORE projects allows those that have a complaint or those feel aggrieved by the projects to be able to communicate their concerns and/or grievances through an appropriate process.
+The GM set out below is to be used as part of the PRIME and SCORE projects and will provide an accessible, rapid, fair and effective response to concerned stakeholders, especially any vulnerable individual and/or group who often lack access to formal legal regimes.

-While recognizing that many complaints may be resolved immediately, the Complaints Register and GRM set out below encourages mutually acceptable resolution of issues as they arise.
-The GM is based on the following guiding principles:
+While recognizing that many complaints may be resolved immediately, the Complaints Register (CR) and GM set out below encourages mutually acceptable resolution of issues as they arise.
+The CR and GM has been designed to: